 Town Attorney Poulson explained that it's the owner's responsibility to take care of their property.
 He stated that it initially applies to uncontrolled growth or vegetation of every kind standing or growing on any lot or parcel other than trees, ornamental shrubbery, flowers, vegetable gardens or grasses or bushes classified as wetlands under any local, state or federal law.
 He explained concerns in the area of Wildcat.
-He tried to revise the definition to read uncontrolled or unmanaged vegetation of every kind standing or growing on any lot or parcel other than trees, ornamental shrubbery or vegetation, flowers, vegetable gardens or grasses or bushes classified as wetlands under any local state or federal other than trees, ornamental shrubbery or vegetation, flowers, vegetable gardens or grasses or bushes classified as wetlands under any local, state or federal law.
+He tried to revise the definition to read uncontrolled or unmanaged vegetation of every kind standing or growing on any lot or parcel other than trees, ornamental shrubbery or vegetation, flowers, vegetable gardens or grasses or bushes classified as wetlands under any local, state or federal law.
 He explained that everything can be managed or controlled in Wildcat.